vitchyr/torch-rl/README.md

 `[number from 0 to 1] get_eps(s)`

 which returns epsilon for the epsilon greedy policy.

+### DecayTableExplorer
+This type of explorer chooses epislon to be

+`N0 / (N0 + N(s)`

+where `N0` is some constant, and `N(s)` is the number of times state `s` has been visited.
+This type of exploration strategy with EpsilonGreedyPolicy is guaranteed to converge to the optimal policy since each state is explored, but eventually the best action is exploited.
+This is because as the number of times states has been visited explored (i.e. the more exploration we've done) the smaller epsilon because (i.e. don't bother exploring as much).

 ## Value Functions
 All Q value functions implement: